Extended Isolation Forest for Distributed Spark/Scala Anomaly Detection

-EIF is additive: existing standard Isolation Forest APIs, typical Spark ML pipelines, saved-model loading, and standard-IF ONNX export behavior remain backward-compatible.
-The release also tightens validation for invalid edge cases, such as empty ensembles, too-small maxSamples values, and feature vectors whose dimension does not match the model’s known training dimension.
+The change is additive.
+Existing standard Isolation Forest APIs, Spark ML pipelines, saved-model loading, and standard-IF ONNX export behavior remain backward-compatible.
+The release also tightens validation for edge cases such as empty ensembles, too-small maxSamples values, and feature vectors whose dimension does not match the model’s training dimension.

-Extended Isolation Forest, proposed by Hariri, Carrasco Kind, and Brunner, generalizes standard Isolation Forest by replacing axis-aligned splits with random hyperplane splits.
+Extended Isolation Forest, proposed by Hariri, Carrasco Kind, and Brunner, replaces axis-aligned splits with random hyperplane splits.
+Each split samples a normal vector and a point in the node’s bounding box.
+A point is routed by the sign of:

-The key parameter is extensionLevel, which controls how many coordinates participate in each hyperplane:
+The main parameter is extensionLevel, which controls how many coordinates participate in each hyperplane:

 • extensionLevel = 0: one coordinate is non-zero, giving axis-aligned EIF behavior.